-Through CU Senior Safeguard, these credit unions are not only certifying all their team members – tellers, managers and branch staff – with knowledge about elder financial abuse, how to spot it and what to do in response.
-And now, thanks to CU Senior Safeguard, they are counting on you to join with them in learning about this growing national travesty and how you can help prevent this growing abuse.
+Through CU Senior Safeguard, credit unions are training and certifying their team members – tellers, managers and branch staff – with knowledge about elder financial abuse, how to spot it and what to do in response.
+And now, thanks to CU Senior Safeguard, they are counting on you to join with them to learn about this growing national travesty and how you can help prevent this growing abuse.

-CU Senior Safeguard is an innovative and informative resource designed to help you protect the elders who rely on you most as a son or daughter, a caregiver, a grandchild, or a dear friend.
+Use these pages as an educational resource to help you protect the elders who rely on you most as a son or daughter, a caregiver, a grandchild, or a dear friend.

 It's time to take action!

 Studies suggest that between 3 and 5 million seniors fall victim each year to financial abuse, costing them approximately $36 billion.
-In a 2017 national credit union survey conducted by the Credit Unions of Delaware, Massachusetts, New Hampshire, and Rhode Island, data showed more than two-thirds of familial caretakers reporting that their elderly relatives were once a target of a financial fraud or scam.
-From those targeted, 28% fell victim.
-While many who have been targeted may not even be aware of it, others who have fallen prey may never report it because they are too embarrassed, ashamed, or simply unaware of how to handle the situation.
+In a national credit union survey conducted by the Credit Unions of Delaware, Massachusetts, New Hampshire, and Rhode Island, data showed more than two-thirds of familial caretakers reported that their elderly relatives were once a target of a financial fraud or scam.
+Of those targeted, 28% fell victim.
+While many who have been targeted may not even be aware of it, others who have fallen prey, loosing thousands, may never report it because they are too embarrassed, ashamed, or simply unaware of how to handle the situation.

-To learn what other resources are available in the community in our fight to prevent elder financial abuse, click HERE.
+in our fight to prevent elder financial exploitation.